frudakisk/MobIntel-Pedestrian-Mobility/README.md

 This methodological shift was conceived to harness the confined spatial extent of signals received by the sensors, inherently within the precincts of the street (now encapsulated within the grid).
 Through this strategic pivot, we anticipated enhanced efficacy in the execution of our localization algorithm applied to data specific to the street block.
 Our trajectory involves the expansion of this grid scheme via one of two approaches.
 The first entails dedicating a separate grid to each street block, resulting in a diminished computational load, whereas the second contemplates a singular expansive grid overlaying the entirety of Clematis Street, albeit entailing a larger spatial expanse.

 #### Testing the Grid System with Ground Truth Data
 The grid system underwent a vigorous testing phase.
 As explained in the section above, we have a dataset that contains a lot of data from known emitter locations.
 This gives us ground truth data that we can test our localization methods with.
 As a result of our testing, it was noted that the majority of our localization attempts were within 10 meters of the actual location of the known emitter positions.
-This was a great improvement from trilateration.
+This was a significant improvement from trilateration.

 #### Testing the Grid System with MobIntel Data
 Subsequent to rigorously evaluating the precision of our dataset through comparative analysis with known emitter positions, our investigative endeavors transitioned into an experimental phase devoid of prior emitter position knowledge.
-This novel methodology was anchored in the principle of aggregating predominant localized instances.
+This novel methodology was anchored in the principle of aggregating predominantly localized instances.
 Specifically, within our dataset, an approximate count of 950 probe requests emanated from a singular position.
 Each such request necessitates localization to a distinct tile, and it was envisioned that the collective trend of localizations would guide our determination of the "optimal localization."

 This methodology garnered demonstrable success.
-The preponderance of localizations for any given position consistently clustered within a proximal distance of 10 meters from the genuine emitting device's location.
+The preponderance of localizations for any given position is consistently clustered within a proximal distance of 10 meters from the genuine emitting device's location.
 The culmination of this testing phase engenders a profound degree of confidence in our ability to engender precise localizations without a priori knowledge of the emitting device's whereabouts.
-It is evident that concurrent collection of all probe requests from a particular device, united in temporal synchrony, yields a localization outcome.
+It is evident that the concurrent collection of all probe requests from a particular device united in temporal synchrony, yields a localization outcome.
 This outcome can be deemed the "best localization" with a high level of assurance, given its fidelity to the emitting device's actual location, generally within a 10-meter radius.

-It is pertinent to acknowledge our concurrent exploration of the "mini grid" concept, a venture that has showcased a marked augmentation in precision.
+It is pertinent to acknowledge our concurrent exploration of the "mini-grid" concept, a venture that has showcased a marked augmentation in precision.
 In essence, this concept entails the creation of a localized grid encompassing areas characterized by the density of localized instances.
 The same localization methodology is then applied within this miniaturized grid, facilitating enhanced accuracy in localization outcomes.

 As of the current date (08/28/2023), our focus is directed toward the accrual of additional data to facilitate the empirical examination of trajectory prediction within a grid-based framework.
 This trajectory prediction endeavor represents an ambitious pursuit, as we seek to unravel the patterns underlying the movement of devices within the defined spatial confines.